|

 In order to determine

-managerial ratios as mathematical analytical functions of time there has been
+managerial ratios as mathematical analytical functions of time there has

-the determination of the mathematical analytical functions for management.
+determination of the mathematical analytical functions for management.

 The analytical